Skip to main content

 Notes

-GCC nationals travel freely
+GCC citizens travel freely

 Key Point for Pakistani Applicants